keraattin/Software-Security/Open Redirect/Flask/README.md

 **Important note:**
 ```
-You can work on App/app.py, but it should remain the same as it was when you submitted your pull request.
+You can work on App/app.py, but do not include your changes to pull request.
 ```